 Exposed pipes in the basement and supply lines under sinks can usually be thawed in a few hours.
 If you’re thawing pipes under a sink, be sure to open the faucet so that melting water can escape.

-Unfreeze pipes in the basement and under sinks using the same tips outline in the previous paragraphs.
+Unfreeze pipes in the basement and under sinks using the same tips outlined in the previous paragraphs.

 If you’re dealing with pipes frozen inside enclosed areas like crawl spaces, it’s best to call in restoration pros.